shopsys/shopsys/docs/project/start-building-your-application.md

 We use [ISO 639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) to specify locale _(e.g., `cs`, `de`, `en`, `sk`)_.
 Every domain has defined one locale and also administration has defined its locale.

-When you install new project, locales are set like this
+When you install a new project, locales are set like this

 -   `shopsys` _(1st domain)_: `en`
 -   `2.shopsys` _(2nd domain)_: `cs`
 -   administration: `en`

-In case you want to change domain locale read [locale settings](./how-to-set-up-domains-and-locales.md#3-locale-settings) or in case you want to change default administration locale read [locale in administration](./how-to-set-up-domains-and-locales.md#36-locale-in-administration).
+In case you want to change domain locale read [locale settings](../configuration/how-to-set-up-domains-and-locales.md#3-locale-settings) or in case you want to change default administration locale read [locale in administration](../configuration/how-to-set-up-domains-and-locales.md#36-locale-in-administration).

 ## Set up domain type